 In line with the RBI guidelines, an independent Operational Risk Management Group (ORMG) was set up in the year 2006.
 The Bank's operational risk management governance and framework is defined in the Policy.
-While the Policy provides a broad framework, detailed standard operating procedures for operational risk management processes have been established.
-For the purpose of robust quality of operational risk management across the Bank, the operational risk management processes of the Bank have been certified for ISO 9001:2015 standard.
+While the Policy provides a broad framework, detailed standard operating procedures for operational risk management processes have been established in accordance with the Product and Process Approval Framework of the Bank.